-- 7. What would you prefer the school do about this work? - □ not recommend it or assign it to my child - □ limit its use to a specific age group.
-(If so, specify). - 8.
-In the place of this material, would you care to recommend other material you consider to be more appropriate?
+W hat would you prefer the school do about this work? not recommend it or assign it to my child limit its use to a specific age group.
+(If so, specify). the place of this material, would you care to recommend other material you conbe more appropriate?

-Name (please print)
+Na ame (please print)

+Si gnature

+ate